 Pilgrim’s contracts with approximately over 4,000 family farmers in the U.S. and Mexico to grow our chickens.
 We provide the birds, feed, and technical and veterinary services, while growers provide the labor, housing, litter, utilities and, most important, the knowledge and expertise that’s essential to maintaining the Pilgrim’s standard of excellence.

 Pilgrim’s technicians work with each family farm partner, regularly visiting individual farms and remaining on call 24-hours a day, seven days a week, to provide assistance and ensure adherence to our animal welfare standards.
 Important to the rural areas in which we operate, poultry production helps maintain the family farm.
-Our contract growers are committed to being leaders in environmental stewardship, pledged to maintain and improve the quality of life where they live and work.

 Processing and Food Production

 Pilgrim’s operates various fresh processing plants and prepared foods cook plants in the U.S. Pilgrim’s also operates three fresh processing plants in Mexico and one in Puerto Rico.